-Attention is drawn to the Note no 4 regarding biological asset, Note no 6(i) & (ii) regarding trade receivable, Note no 7(i) regarding security deposit, Note no 7(ii) regarding Loans to employee, Note no 8(iii) regarding Advance to Suppliers and insurance claim receivable, Note no 9(i) regarding non-moving stock, Note no 13(iii) regarding GST amount voluntarily deposited under protest, Note no 17(i) regarding classification of security deposit received, Note no. 39 regarding Covid -19 pandemic effect Our opinion is not qualified in respect of these matters.
+Attention is drawn to the Note no 6(ii) regarding Trade Receivables, Note no 8(iv) regarding Advance to Suppliers, Note No 12(iii) regarding GST, Note no 16(i) regarding classification of security deposit received, note no. 39 regarding covid -19 pandemic effect.

+Our opinion is not qualified in respect of these matters.

-Basis for Opinion
+Basis for Modified Opinion